-The use of pneumatic actuators can be seen being commonly used to replace valves for pipes.
-With the introduction of digital to pneumatic control devices in the 1960’s, flow and pressure control in piping systems were easily performed.
+The use of pneumatic actuators can be seen as being commonly used to replace valves for pipes.
+With the introduction of digital to pneumatic control devices in the 1960s, flow, and pressure control in piping systems was easily performed.
 This resulted in the implementation of automatic control systems for industries that require massive piping systems, such as the oil and gas sectors.

 While pneumatic actuators were the first linear actuators produced, they are still widely used.
 The use of pneumatic actuators requires air compressors.
 Electric actuators work in a similar mechanical fashion as pneumatic, they do not require the addition of large air compressors and can be powered via electricity.

 Electric actuators, which use electric motors, now have widespread usage in the type of actuators that are used in applicable industries.